eoncarlyle/puro/README.md

 running Apache Kafka when producers and consumers are not separated by a network.
 Rather than any daemonised processed, there will just be a log format and client libraries for producers and consumers.

+Also - the `ByteBuffer.getArraySlice` does nothing to guard against when `length` is smaller than the remaining number of bytes.
+Same applies for `ByteBuffer.getBufferSlice`, can reproduce this pretty easily.

+`getRecords` was incorrectly using the offsets as if it was operating on the active segment file stream rather than the read buffer, which introduced some issues.
+I _think_ I have those resolved now.

 ## Action Items

 - [ ] Make, test working consumers